James Joseph Brown: Little Jonny mine

 By 1892, Brown was an investor and board member of the Ibex Mining Company that owned the Little Jonny mine.
 Initially, silver was mined at Little Jonny.
 The Silver Boom came to an end in 1893 following the collapse of silver prices caused by the repeal of Sherman Silver Purchase Act.
 Silver mines closed and the state fell into a deep economic depression.
 In Leadville, 90% of the miners were unemployed.
 While the price of silver fell, the price of gold went up.

 After the silver collapse, John F. Campion hired Brown to find a solution for the mine's shafts that continually filled with dolomite sand with the intention of mining gold at Little Jonny.
 Brown's engineering efforts proved instrumental in the production of a substantial gold and copper seam at the mine.
 The gold was particularly pure.
 Brown, who was the superintendent of all the Ibex properties, devised a method of using baled hay and timbers to stop cave-ins.
 His invention paid off.
 When the Little Jonny mine opened, vast quantities of high-grade copper and gold were found.
-It was reported to be the among the most substantial gold strikes in the country at the time and helped trigger economic recovery in Leadville and throughout the state.
+It was reported to be among the most substantial gold strikes in the country at the time and helped trigger economic recovery in Leadville and throughout the state.

 By October 29, 1893, the Little Jonny was shipping 135 tons of gold ore per day.
 Brown was awarded 12,500 shares.
 The Ibex Company and its owners, including the Browns, became extraordinarily wealthy.